tytydraco/yessleep/out/I_am_hunting_a_phantom.md

 Even worse, the obsession is like a contagion, when I share these stories the obsession spreads.
 Others become fixated and deteriorate as I have.
 It's like a seed that slowly takes root, choking you with its tendrils until there is nothing left.

-Rose is within you now, the Phantom’s next victim.
+Rose is within you now, the phantom’s next victim.
 Good luck.